Queen's Park F.C.: Modern history (1994–2019)

-Eddie Hunter

-Eddie Hunter was fired in December 1994 as Queen's failed to recapture the achievements of the previous decade.
+Eddie Hunter was fired as the club's manager in December 1994 as Queen's failed to recapture the achievements of the previous decade.
 Former Alloa Athletic manager Hugh McCann was appointed as his successor but after an 8th-place finish in the new 10 team Third Division, he left the club.
 Graeme Elder took over as player/coach but the team continued their disappointing run and he eventually resigned.
 A happier memory from this time was the 5–1 demolition of Albion Rovers at Hampden in August 1997, the opposition finishing the match with seven players.
 There was also an incredible 5–5 draw at East Fife in Hunter's last season, with fan favourite Brian McPhee scoring four goals for Queen's.

-John McCormack
+Constitutional change

 The club's constitution was changed prior to the appointment of the next manager, which meant that Queen's could sign former professionals provided they were not paid by the club.
 Former Dundee manager John McCormack was unveiled in July 1998 as the new head coach.
 Like Eddie Hunter, McCormack succeeded in winning the league after just two seasons.
 The new boss used the new legislation to great effect and even persuaded the club to allow the loaning of professionals.
 The ex-pros and the committed amateurs combined to give Queen's a superb start to the league season and it was November before defeat was felt.
 A 4–0 loss to challengers Forfar Athletic towards the end of the season was quickly forgotten as Queen's won their last five matches, clinching the Championship at Cowdenbeath on the final day of 1999–2000.
 The addition of ex-pros such as Neil Inglis, Paul Martin, Graham Connell and Johnny Whelan helped.
 The late loan signing of Paul Walker from Stranraer also proved to be very shrewd as he scored two winning goals in the final run-in.
 After nearly 20 years of service to the club, Ross Caven won a Championship medal and there was also success for the hard-working Danny Ferry who had been with Queen's through the lean spells of the 90s.